Making Workplace Disability Solutions work

 By Sylvia Mohale, CEO, Grow People Partners

-Published in Vol 35, No. 6 of People Dynamics, the magazine of the Institute of Personnel Management
+Published in Vol 35, No. 6 of People Dynamics, the magazine of the Institute of People Management

 There is a wide range of disabilities, not all of which are being declared in the workplace.
 Those who choose not to declare are often held back by fear of being isolated, discriminated against or victimised, and this is particularly true about the less obvious challenges, including neurological conditions.
 Managers may see employees struggling to cope at work, and be forced to ‘performance-manage them out of the organisation’ without determining the real issues.